Jorge Chávez International Airport: Construction

-After winning a competition to design the plans by the architects Carlos Arana, Antenor Orrego, Juan Torres, Miguel Bao and Luis Vásquez, and 11 months of reconstruction, it was officially reopened on December 30, 1965, by President Fernando Belaúnde.
-It was considered in its time as one of the most modern airports in Latin America due above all to the very advanced and award-winning architecture of the passenger terminal.
+The architects Carlos Arana, Antenor Orrego, Juan Torres, Miguel Bao and Luis Vásquez won the competition to design the terminal building.
+After 11 months of reconstruction, it was officially reopened on December 30, 1965, by President Fernando Belaúnde.
+It was considered in its time as one of the most modern airports in Latin America due to the advanced and award-winning architecture of the passenger terminal.
 The airport did not receive any major changes to its infrastructure for the next 35 years, except for isolated remodeling and expansions in different sectors of the terminal.

-When it was in operation, Compañía de Aviación Faucett had its corporate headquarters on the airport premises.
-Aerolíneas Peruanas was founded in 1956 as Peru's first flag carrier airline but would cease operations in 1971, being replaced by Aeroperú.
-For a long time, Aeroperú was the largest airline in Peru, and also one of the largest in South America.
-It would be declared bankrupt in 1999 after the Aeroperú Flight 603 accident, in which a Boeing 757 leaving the airport to Santiago, crashed in the Pacific Ocean, killing all 70 people on board.
-Along with Aeroperú, Faucett Perú and other large airlines would also cease operations.
-LATAM Peru, then known as LAN Peru, would become the largest airline in Peru, controlling most of the domestic market.